George Medal: Recipients

 The first person to receive a second award was George Samuel Sewell, an engineer working for Shell-Mex and BP Ltd., based at the oil terminal at Salt End, near Hull, for his actions during an air raid.
-Having been one of the first recipients (in September 1940) his bar to the George Medal was gazetted on 4 July 1941.
+Having been one of the first recipients (in September 1940), his bar to the George Medal was gazetted on 4 July 1941.

-The year 2015 included the 75th anniversary of the creation of the award, and was marked by a ceremony in London.
+The 75th anniversary, in 2015, of the award's creation was marked by a ceremony in London.